OPENING: David Hockney, Something New in Painting (and Photography) [and even Printing], Pace, April 5 – May 12

 6:00 p.m., NYU Maison Française

-Joyce DiDonato, Alice Corte, Stephanie Blythe,Laurent Naouri
+Metropolitan Opera Massenet: Cendrillon Joyce DiDonato, Alice Corte, Stephanie Blythe,Laurent Naouri Bertrand de Billy, conductor 7:30 p.m., Metropolitan Opera House

 New York Philharmonic